1. Blog

 For instance, the oil and gas sectors may witness a sudden profit spike during geopolitical instability like the recent Russia-Ukraine conflict.
 In such cases, governments may implement a windfall tax on these industries.

 Importantly, these increased profits are often unrelated to the companies’ active business strategies or expansions.
 Instead, they stem from external factors beyond their control.
 Thus, the imposition of a windfall tax aims to ensure that these unexpected gains are shared with society.
+You can also learn about the concept of taxation from our blog.

 For example, In 2011, the UK government imposed a windfall tax on profits from oil and gas companies operating in the North Sea.
 The tax was intended to capture some of the extraordinary profits of high oil prices.